Public University of Navarre: Arrosadia Campus

-Desgined by Sáenz de Oiza.
+Designed by Sáenz de Oiza.
 It has more than 26 urbanised hectares and in located in la Milagrosa, a district in the southern flank of Pamplona.
 This campus brings together the Aulario (classroom building), the Library, seven departmental buildings, the Rectorate, the Administration and Management building, the Workshops and Laboratories building, the cafeteria, dining rooms, and the El Sario building.

 Tudela Campus

 The Tudela Campus is located next to the Tarazona Highway (N-121-C), between the ETI Polytechnic Integrated Center and the farmers' cooperative.
 The Tudela Campus facilities came into operation in the 2008-2009 academic year.
 The campus is made up of the Lecture Building, the Physiotherapy and Engineering buildings and the library.
 It has more than 300 students belonging to the two degrees it offers, and the Experience Classroom.

 Health Sciences' Building

 The Health Sciences building is located on the grounds of the University Hospital of Navarre (in spanish: Hospital Universitario de Navarra), with the department of the same name and the University School of Health Studies.
 A process is currently underway to build a new building, which would be completed by 2025.